MP Estate Planning UK

 What is a Spousal Lifetime Access Trust?

-We understand that navigating the complexities of estate planning can be daunting.
-However, a SLAT offers a strategic solution for married couples seeking to protect their assets.
-By creating a SLAT, one spouse (the grantor) can transfer assets into the trust, benefiting the other spouse (the beneficiary) indirectly.
+We understand that navigating the complexities of estate planning can feel daunting.
+However, a Spousal Lifetime Access Trust offers a strategic solution for married couples and civil partners seeking to protect their assets.
+By creating this trust, one spouse (the settlor) transfers assets into the trust arrangement, with the other spouse named as one of the potential beneficiaries.
+Because it is structured as a discretionary trust, no beneficiary has an automatic right to income or capital — and this is precisely what provides the protection.

 Definition and Purpose